JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 1.-The SEN0377 can detect various type of gasses, but for this device it shall be used to detect NO2.

-2.& 5.-This sensor has the modular compatibility to take either 3.3 or 5 V supply with a low current consumption of 11 mA.
-Thus having a lower power intake of .45 W. Digital output of 0 - 3 V.

 3.-The sensor shall communicate using I2C for the microcontroller.

 4.& 6.-Start up time is less than 1 hour with a sample rate of 5 Hz.

+5.-This sensor has the modular compatibility to take either 3.3 or 5 V supply with a low current consumption of 11 mA.
+Thus having a lower power intake of .45 W. Digital output of 0 - 3 V.

 7.-Measurement range of 0.05 - 10 ppm.
+Resolution was not found within the datasheet.

 ### PARTICULATE MATTER SENSOR (DIGITAL)